Screencast your keys.

 Official packages

-Arch: Arch community package
+Arch: Arch package

 sudo pacman -S screenkey